kumachan011/NPKmanager/README.md

-A simple plug and play program that allows you to UNPACK and REPACK Nitroplus .NPK files easily.
+A simple plug and play program that allows you to UNPACK and REPACK Nitroplus .NPK files easily, as well as find the decryption keys of those games.

+The program allows you to insert your own decryption key and NPK version, but there are a few officially supported games.
 Currently supported games:
   - You and Me and Her: A Love Story
   - Tokyo Necro